 If the student is a New York State resident taking at least 12 credits this semester and has applied for the NYS Tuition Assistance Program (TAP), the award is already included in her TOTAL GRANT.
 If she does not have a TOTAL GRANT, send Bursar your NYS TAP award certificate each semester and the Bursar Worksheet showing the deduction for TAP.

-These are already included in the TOTAL GRANT amount, if any.
-If you have not advised Financial Aid of an outside award, do NOT deduct it without speaking with Financial Aid staff first at (212) 854-2154, and following their instructions.
+If you have already advised Financial Aid of any outside awards you expect to receive, these are already included in the TOTAL GRANT amount, if any, on your invoice.
+However, if you have not advised Financial Aid of an outside award, do NOT deduct it without first speaking with Financial Aid at (212) 854-2154; follow their instructions.
 Send your outside award documentation to both Financial Aid and Bursar.

 Third Party Payment